Blacklist

 Managing the Blacklist

-Section titled “Managing the Blacklist”The blacklist is accessible from System > Blacklist (or the Activity page).
+Section titled “Managing the Blacklist”The blacklist is managed from Settings > Blacklist.
 You can:

 - View all blacklisted releases with their reason, type, and expiry date